advanced-online-marketing/AwsSqsTracking/README.md

     }

-## Logging
+## Logging & debugging

-When the setting `log all communication` is enables, all AWS SQS queue communication (raw events) is written to `aws-output-queue.txt` and `aws-input-queue.txt` respectively.
+When the plugin's setting `log all communication` is enabled, all AWS SQS queue communication (i.e. all outgoing and incoming events) and all Piwik tracker debug messages are being logged in this plugin's log file `aws-sqs-tracking.log`.